CRIW Pre-Conference: The Changing Nature of Work

 1:45 pm

-Ekaterina Prytkova, University of Sussex
+Ekaterina Prytkova, University Cote d'Azur

 Fabien Petit, UCL

-The Employment Impact of Emerging Digital Technologies
+The Employment Impact of Emerging Digital Technologies: Evidence from US Labor Markets (slides)

 Discussant: Lawrence D.W.
 Schmidt, Massachusetts Institute of Technology